defenseunicorns/pepr/website/content/en/docs/OnSchedule.md

 - Provides flexibility to define schedules in a human-readable format.
 - Allows you to execute code with precision at specified intervals.
 - Supports limiting the number of schedule completions for finite tasks.

-## Considerations

-- Ensure that all date times are provided in GMT to maintain consistent scheduling.
-- Review your scheduling needs to determine if OnSchedule is suitable for your use case compared to traditional CronJobs.
-- OnSchedule waits for the store to be ready before executing because the schedule is stored in etcd.
-This means that if the store is not ready, the schedule will not run.